lguilhermef/Parkdepot/README.md

 A one-week project app for managing a parking lot.

 ## TO RUN THE APP:
-Run the Visual Studio file at Parkdepot-> Api->Parkdepot.sln Run the command "Yarn start" at Parkdepot -> React
+Run the Visual Studio file at Parkdepot-> Api-> Parkdepot.sln

+Execute the command "Yarn start" at Parkdepot -> React
 ### Ensure you are on branch MASTER

 ## USERS DATA